ross-mckenzii/chachamir/README.md

 `chachamir -e <FILE> -p <SHARE_COUNT> -t <THRESHOLD> -s <PATH; OPTIONAL>`

 Where `p` is the total number of shares you wish to create, and `t` is the threshold number of shares needed to reconstruct the key.
-You can also use `s` to specify the directory for shares to be saved to (this will default to your current working directory if not specified)
+You can also use `s` to specify the folder for shares to be saved to (this will default to your current working directory if not specified)

 ### Decryption

 `chachamir -d <FILE> -s <PATH; OPTIONAL>`

-Where `s` is the directory containing all of your shares (this will default to your current working directory if not specified). **All share files must have the extension `.ccms` to be detected**.
+Where `s` is the folder containing all of your shares (this will default to your current working directory if not specified). **All share files must have the extension `.ccms` to be detected**.
 File will be decrypted in the same directory as the encrypted file.

 ## Building

-Requires rustup and cargo.
+Requires Rust and `cargo`.
 [Follow these instructions for installation.](https://doc.rust-lang.org/book/ch01-01-installation.html#installation)

 Then, simply `cargo build` from the project directory.